What Is Thermal Paper?

 A Complete Technical Guide

-How thermal paper works at the chemistry level, the real differences between grades, how to select the right paper for your printer and environment, and what causes premature image fading — with practical guidance for buyers and distributors.
+What thermal paper is and what it's made of, how it works at the chemistry level, the real differences between grades, how to select the right paper for your printer and environment, and what causes premature image fading — with practical guidance for buyers and distributors.

 How Thermal Paper Works